dbt-labs/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 ## Enable access to model notifications

-As a dbt Cloud administrator, perform these steps to enable the model-level notifications feature for account members:

-1. Navigate to **Notification settings** from your profile name in the sidebar (lower left-hand side).
+Provide dbt Cloud account members the ability to configure and receive alerts about issues with models or tests that are encountered during job runs.

-1. From **Email notications**, enable the setting **Enable group/owner notifications on models** under the **Model notifications** section.
+To use model-level notifications, your dbt Cloud account must have access to the feature.
+Ask your dbt Cloud administrator to enable the setting **Enable group/owner notifications on models** under the **Model notifications** section, which is available from the notification settings (under the account's profile name in the sidebar on the lower left-hand side).
 Then, specify which statuses to receive notifications about (Success, Warning, and Fails).

   <Lightbox src="/img/docs/dbt-cloud/example-enable-model-notifications.png" title="Example of the setting Enable group/owner notifications on models" />